 The combined Juris Doctor / MAcc program is offered in association with Gonzaga University School of Business .
 These dual degree programs are designed to meet a two-fold need.
 On the one hand, there is need for lawyers who are trained in business and in accounting.
 A legal education may sufficiently equip a person for general law practice or even for certain legal specializations, but the role of the lawyer in relation to business and other institutional needs demands preparation beyond the scope of a legal education.
 On the other hand, a successful accountant or business executive, skilled in financial and practical decision-making processes, will benefit from a thorough knowledge of the law.

-The JD/MAcc Program offers two options for specializations: Taxation or Professional Accounting / Audit.
+The JD/MAcc Program offers two options for specializations: Taxation or Financial Accounting & Reporting / Audit.

 Admission to the JD/MAcc Program